MasterOfLogic1/ExcelXmlManager/README.md

 ### 3. **ExcelXmlAction Class**

-provides a suite of static methods for various excel related operation i.e read cell value, last used range, last row, read excel to datatable e.t.c.
+provides a suite of static methods for various excel related operation i.e read Excel data into a `DataTable`, fetch sheet names and indices, and determine the used range, last used row, and last used column in a sheet e.t.c .
 This class is dependent on the `ExcelXmlPacket` class .
 Here's a detailed breakdown of the class and its methods

 The third class, `ExcelXmlAction`, provides a suite of static methods to read and manipulate Excel data stored in XML format.
 This class is dependent on the `ExcelXmlPacket` class for extracting and managing the XML data.
 Here's a detailed breakdown of the class and its methods:

-### Overview

-The `ExcelXmlAction` class facilitates various operations on Excel files represented in XML format.
-It includes methods to read Excel data into a `DataTable`, fetch sheet names and indices, and determine the used range, last used row, and last used column in a sheet.

 ### Class Definition